craftr-build/craftr-build-4.x/doc/package.md

     |    source/              |      Craftrfile
     |                         |    source/

+Note that in the nested format, you want to make sure to set the `project_dir` field in the manifest to `".."`.

 ## Package manifest

 Below you can find a list of all the available fields in a `manifest.json` file.